leresidue/toys1/README.md

 I believe that security comes from predictability.
 So if something is predictable, you can depend on it.
 If you can depend on it, you'll feel secure using it.

-This project is in its infancy, so, there's no functionnal prototype at this time. :-(
+This project is in its infancy, but, there's a functionnal prototype presently. :-)